-Average residential electricity use per household decreases from 2013-14 to 2015-16 are influenced by factors such as price signals, the implementation of the carbon price (2012 to 2015) and increasing electricity costs, as well as the use of more energy efficient appliances and materials through government programs.
+Average residential electricity use per household decreases from 2012-13 to 2016-17 are influenced by factors such as price signals, the implementation of the carbon price (2012 to 2015) and increasing electricity costs, as well as the use of more energy efficient appliances and materials through government programs.
 These drivers increase consumer awareness of energy costs and energy actions to drive energy savings in commercial premises and the home.

-Total annual commercial electricity use has increased by 69%11 from 29 million to 60 million units (kWh) over the decade 2016-07 to 2016-17.
-Average electricity use per meter and total electricity consumption increased in the commercial sector over the last six years, from 2011-12 to 2016-17.
-New commercial sector meter connections reached a peak in 2010-11 and then decreased to 2016-17, to be less than 2006-07 levels.
+Total commercial annual electricity use has increased by 26%23 from 256 million to 333 million units (kWh) over the decade 2016-07 to 2016-17.
+Average electricity use per meter and total electricity use has decreased in the commercial sector steadily from 2007-08 to 2016-17.
+New commercial sector meter connections reached a peak in 2009-10, then decreased to 2016-17, to be 437 more in 2016-17 than in 2006-07.